 For more fellowship and financial aid information, visit the UC Berkeley Graduate Division website.

-The deadline to apply for fellowships is December 3, 2013, if you are not currently a student in the Graduate School of Education.
+NOTE: The deadline to apply for fellowships is December 3, 2013, if you are not currently a student in the Graduate School of Education.

 Fellowships may provide a stipend, and/or fees and tuition, to support the living and educational expenses of graduate study.
 If you apply for fellowship support, your application will be judged competitively on the basis of the quality of your previous academic work, on the evidence of your ability to do research and other accomplishments, and on your promise of becoming a productive scholar.
 Credential program applicants will be evaluated based on their potential to be successful educators in California schools.